lokesh10111/Online-Store-Management-System/README.md

 ### Customer Features

 1. Display the list of products in the store
-2. Sort and display products by price
+2. Sort and display products by price using a sorting algorithm
 3. Add a product to the shopping cart
 4. View the contents of the shopping cart
 5. Print a bill for the items in the cart
 6. Save order details and clear the cart
 7. View order history

+## Implementation Details

+The system is implemented using several key concepts and algorithms, including:

+- **Linked List**: The product list and shopping cart are implemented using linked lists, allowing for dynamic storage and efficient insertion and deletion operations.

+- **Sorting Algorithm**: The system incorporates a sorting algorithm to sort and display products by price.
+The specific sorting algorithm used can vary based on the implementation, such as bubble sort, insertion sort, or quicksort.

 ## Getting Started